RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 ### 3/ Prepare the config files

 The READ_MAPPING workflow will need information about the dataset and the analysis parameters to perform its different steps.
-These information are provided through two files: *cluster_config_ReadMapping.yml* and *config_ReadMapping.yml*.
-If you name them exactly as written above and place them in a folder named 'CONFIG', the bash launching script will detect them automatically.
-Otherwise, you will have to pass them as arguments with --config and --cluster-config (see [below](#4-launch-the-analysis) for details).
+These information are provided through two files: a *config.yaml* profile file placed in a specific folder, and a *config_ReadMapping.yml* file.
+For the latter, if you name it exactly as written above and place it in a folder named 'CONFIG', the bash launching script will detect it automatically.
+Otherwise, you will have to pass it as an argument with ```--config``` (see [below](#4-launch-the-analysis) for details).

-#### *A/ The cluster_config_ReadMapping.yml file:*
+#### *A/ The PROFILE config.yaml file:*
+If you intend to execute the workflow on a computer cluster and want it to run tasks in parallel, you must provide the ```--cluster-profile``` parameter with a PROFILE folder.
+This folder should contain a file named 'config.yaml', giving the needed information to properly submit jobs on the cluster you work on. <ins>Examples of this file, adapted to SGE and SLURM job-schedulers, are provided in the CONFIG folder for each READ_MAPPING example dataset</ins>.
+Depending on your job-scheduler, pick either the RM_CLUSTER_PROFILE_SGE or the RM_CLUSTER_PROFILE_SLURM folder, and adapt the config.yaml to your needs.
-This file will be needed if you run the workflow on a computer cluster and want Snakemake to submit jobs.
-You will <ins>only need to modify two things: the partitions or queues names</ins> to match those of your cluster, and <ins>the memory to be requested for each submitted job</ins>.
-The first section of the file gives the default values for the job-scheduler's parameters that Snakemake should use for all its steps (or rules).
-The following sections correspond to specific Snakemake steps, with new parameters values to overwrite the defaults.
-If you want to assign a different partition/queue or memory requirement for a specific step that does not yet have its own section, you can create a new section for it:
+The yaml file is organized into two parts, but you will only need to modify the first one.
+In this first part, the first section ('default-resources') provides the default values for the cluster's resources (partitions and memory) that the workflow should use for all its steps (or rules).
+If you want to assign a different partition/queue or memory requirement for a specific step, you can specify it in the second section ('set-resources'), and it will overwrite the defaults.
+Finally, in the last section ('set-threads') you can provide the number of threads/CPUs needed for each step.

-	specificStepName:
-    	q or partition: {partition name for specificStep}
-    	mem-per-cpu or h_vmem: {needed memory for each job submitted in specificStep}

 You will find [the list of the steps names](#list-of-the-snakefile-rules) along with what they do and the tools they use at the end of this page.
-Our workflows support SGE and Slurm job-schedulers. <ins>You will find cluster-config files for both in the EXAMPLE/.../CONFIG folders</ins>.

 #### *B/ The config_ReadMapping.yml file:*
 This file is used to pass all the information and tools parameters that will be used by the READ_MAPPING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are: